 Electronic door locks used to be a technology you would be able to see only in secret government bases and laboratories.
 It is hard to find them in businesses, let alone households.
 That being said, only a handful of multinational corporations are capable to install these smart locks in their headquarters.

 Nowadays, electronic locks are being offered with smart technologies to maximize security.
 Not to mention, conventional locks have been completely revamped to cater to the demand.
-That means, you’ll find many of these electronic door locks available in the market with smart connections like Wi-Fi or Bluetooth.
-To add on, the latest generation of smart locks are not only secure but they’re also chic and stylish.
+That means you’ll find many of these electronic door locks available in the market with smart connections like Wi-Fi or Bluetooth.
+To add on, the latest generation of smart locks is not only secure but they’re also chic and stylish.

 Still not convinced?
 An upscale smart lock can even communicate with smart home assistants such as Google Assistant, Apple HomeKit, Amazon Alexa and more.
 These electronic door locks now provide smart functionalities beyond the simple task of locking your front door.